isislab-unisa/dmason/src/test/java/it/isislab/dmason/sim/app/DCircles/Readme.md

 **W** The width and height of the environment in which agents are placed

 **ρ**  The density of agents within the environment (this will dictate the fixed number of agents)

+##Model Parameters

+* **k<sub>rep</sub>** The repulsive damping term.
+Increasing this value will encourage agents to separate
+* **k<sub>attr</sub>** The attractive damping term.
+Increasing this term will encourage agents to attract
+* **r** he interaction radius of the circle agents.
+Increasing this value will increase the communication between agents (assuming constant density)
+* **ρ** The density of agents within the environment.
+Increasing this value will increase the communication within the model
+* **W** The width and height of the environment in which agents are placed.
+Increasing the environment size is equivalent to increasing the problem size N (i.e. the number of agents) given a fixed _ρ_
+.